argoproj-labs/old-argo-dataflow/docs/LIMITATIONS.md

 ## Message Throughput

-* HTTP source tested to 2,000 TPS
+* HTTP source tested to 2k TPS
+* Kafka source tested to 12k TPS
 * Sinking is limited by the rate of the sink.
+It will typically be slower.